thedataplace/policies/employee_handbook.md

 This list is not exhaustive and actions not listed above may also constitute gross misconduct.
 If you are accused of an act of gross misconduct you will be suspended on full pay for up to 10 working days whilst an investigation takes place.
 If, after investigation, it is decided that you have found to be negligent or have committed an act or acts of gross misconduct, you will be dismissed without notice and without pay in lieu of notice.

 ### Suspension
-If a senior manager, having reviewed the evidence, considers that the matter may result in your dismissal, with or without notice, or that your presence may result in a witness in any disciplinary proceedings feeling intimidated, you may be suspended on full pay.
+If a director, having reviewed the evidence, considers that the matter may result in your dismissal, with or without notice, or that your presence may result in a witness in any disciplinary proceedings feeling intimidated, you may be suspended on full pay.
 The fact of such suspension will not be taken into account in any disciplinary proceedings.

 ### Appeals
 You are entitled to appeal against any disciplinary warning or decision to dismiss.
 To do so you must notify your line manager or, in his/her absence, any senior member of staff, in writing within five working days of receiving the written warning or other written notification of any decision.
 Your letter must specify the issues you wish to appeal against or contest.